Ibinola/timelycapsule-web/README.md

 ## Contributing

-TimelyCapsule is fully open-source and welcomes contributors across Web2, Web3, and product engineering.
+ourKairos is fully open-source and welcomes contributors across Web2, Web3, and product engineering.

 ### How to Contribute